guyleonard/evomics_2017/README.md

  * EBS - Elastic Block Storage (as opposed to Instance Store)

 ## Base AMI Minor Changes and Updates
 * Password SSH login for users below
-  * users: genomics, phylogenomics, admin (general connections to AMI use a key-pair, we don't generally use this during the workshop as it is default sudo and one less thing to worry about the students having an issue with).
+* user: admin (general connections to an AMI use a key-pair but we don't use this during the workshop as it has passwordless sudo and it's one less thing to worry about the students having an issue with).
+ * password:
 * Disable Update Checker
 * Disable overlay scrollbars
 * [MOSH](https://mosh.org/) - just in case, but SSH is usually stable